St. Patrick's Day

-If you are in charge of wrapping up the deceased person's affairs, you'll probably need ten or more official (certified) copies of the death certificate to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+If you're in charge of wrapping up the deceased person's affairs, you'll probably need 10 or more official (certified) copies of the death certificate to carry out your job.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

-If you need to order more copies later, go to the website of the Oklahoma State Department of Health .
-From the OSDH website, you can download a mail-in order form or find information for ordering death certificates in person or online.
+If you need to order more copies after some time has passed, go to the website of the Oklahoma State Department of Health.
+From there, you'll find options to order death certificates online, by phone, in person, or by mail.

 In Oklahoma, you must provide a copy of your government-issued photo ID or other acceptable identification when you order the death certificates.
-Each copy of an Oklahoma death certificate costs $15.
+Each copy of an Oklahoma death certificate ordered by mail costs $15.
+Online and phone orders cost $20 for the first copy and $15 for each additional copy.

 • a surviving spouse, parent, child, grandparent, sibling, or ex-spouse of the deceased person